TYPE DESIGN INFORMATION PAGE last updated on Fri Sep 15 20:33:52 EDT 2023

-Tim Larson (Christ Trek Fonts) is the Minnesota-based creator of the Open Font License fonts Marapfhont (2009) and Squarish Sans CT (2011, in Bank Gothic style).
+Tim Larson (Christ Trek Fonts) is the Minnesota-based creator of the Open Font License fonts Marapfhont (2009, inspired by the logo font of the classic 1990s game Marathon) and Squarish Sans CT (2011, in Bank Gothic style).
 Both fonts are free and have tons of glyphs that cover many unicode pages, including mathematical symbols, Greek, Coptic and Hebrew.
 It is quite possible---but I am not sure of that--that this Bank Gothic family member is the only one that has such a coverage.

 Tim is working on Brampton.